-- 1. Consider a MN Target Retirement Fund closest to the year you expect to begin taking withdrawals from your account. - Funds with longer time horizons, such as the 2050 - 2065 funds, take on more risk by investing in stock funds to pursue growth. - Funds with shorter time horizons, such as the 2025 - 2035 funds, take on less risk by investing more in bond funds or fixed income investments to preserve principal and target more income since the anticipated target retirement date is closer. - 2.
-Review your investment at least annually and make planning and saving for your future a part of your life.
+- 1. Consider a MN Target Retirement Fund closest to the year you expect to begin taking withdrawals from your account. - Funds with longer time horizons, such as the 2050 - 2065 funds, take on more risk by investing in stock funds to pursue growth. - Funds with shorter time horizons, such as the 2030 - 2040 funds, take on less risk by investing more in bond funds or fixed income investments to preserve principal and target more income since the anticipated target retirement date is closer.